marcinmiklitz/pywindow/README.md

 * d<sub>void_opt</sub>: the optimised intrinsic void diameter of a molecule.
 * V<sub>void_opt</sub>: the optimised intrinsic void volume of a molecule.
 * d<sub>window</sub>: the circular diameter of an xth window of a molecule.

+Instructions and examples how to calculate these structural parameters are in form of Jupyter notebooks in the examples diretory.

 ### Windows